 Hearing paused for Public Comment at 5:10 PM.
 Mr. Abballe asked to speak about the new commercial

 use of neighboring property on Lawrence Hill Rd.
-[The DRB does not have jurisdiction in the matter until an application is pending before the DRB.]
+[The DRB does not have jurisdiction in the matter until an application is pending before the DRB.
+Additionally, the DRB has no enforcement power if an application is required but is not filed.]

 Little Pond Hearing resumed at 5:12 PM.
 After the November meeting, the DRB met in deliberative